 I started to experiment with teaching as a graduate assistant around 2012.
 It didn’t take long before I was hooked.
 Two years later, I was a full-fledged adjunct.
 By 2015, teaching had taken control and I was doing it full-time.
-In the Spring of 2017, I became the Director of Minerva, the creative portfolio specialization in the Department of Advertising and Public Relations at The University of Alabama.
+In the Spring of 2017, I became the Director of Minerva, the Creative Advertising Portfolio Program in the Department of Advertising and Public Relations at The University of Alabama.
 I know I have a problem; I just don't know how to stop.

-First, you have to make a really big lake.
+First, make a really big lake.
 The bigger, the better.
-Then, you get to go fishing.
-I can help you and your team hook the big fish waiting down in the deep water.
+Then, go fishing.
+The best fish are waiting down in the deep water.
 I promise this analogy makes sense.
 So does the one about raw chicken.
-Let me explain...

 Creativity and complex problem-solving is key to becoming and staying competitive—no matter the industry.
-So make it part of your corporate culture.
-Make creative thinking the standard rather than the exception.
+The best corporate cultures encourage creative exploration.

 “Many times he provoked thought to a new line of thinking on projects, and his humor and comradeship is indispensable.
 I hope to work more with Mark in the future, and I can recommend him without hesitation.”